 In order to ease your way through these must-do tasks upon arrival in Denmark, please use the relevant checklist below.
 How to register depends on your citizenship.
 Please be aware of the requirements for your place of residence upon registration.
 You will need a CPR No. in order to receive your salary.

 You (and your family) might have several questions related to your new life in Denmark.
 At the monthly Welcome Meeting, run by International Staff Office in Aalborg, you (and your famíly) are able to get lots of valuable information about Denmark and everyday life at Aalborg University.
-At the meetings you are much welcome to ask any question and share experiences with other internationals that have recently arrived.
-Different publications on arrival to Denmark and settling down will be available for you to collect.
+At the meetings you are very welcome to ask any question and share experiences with other internationals who have recently arrived.
+Different publications about arrival to Denmark and settling down will be available for you to collect.

 If you live in Copenhagen we advise you to visit The International House Copenhagen.
 International House Copenhagen (IHC) is there to make your settling in as easy as possible.
 You are able to register, join lots of events and receive great service on life in Denmark.
 You can also follow the Welcome Meeting at AAU online.
 Register and receive information on how to participate in the meeting online.